Cyb3rn0id/MetroMik/README.md

 # MetroMik

 MetroMik is a Digital Metronome I built for my son Michele, hence the name.
 It's based around a PIC16F1825.
+Project is made for MPLAB X Ide using XC8 compiler and MPLAB Code Configurator.

 Characteristics:
 - Powered by a 18650 LiPo Cell
 - Charging circuit